-So you’ve decided to learn the piano?
-Or maybe you’re returning to playing after a break of many years?
-Either way, welcome to City Lit!
-We have a full range of piano classes and so there’s sure to be a class that’s right for you here in the heart of Covent Garden or online.
+If you’ve decided to start learning the piano, or if you’re returning to playing after a break of many years we're delighted to welcome you to City Lit.
+We have a wide range of piano classes, so there’s sure to be a class that’s right for you here in the heart of Covent Garden.

 How will I learn?